 ICS is a highly respected author of maritime publications which are used onboard ship across the entire merchant fleet.

-Our first guidelines aimed at supporting our members were published in [date].
+Our first guidelines aimed at supporting our members were published in the 1970s.
 Since then, ICS has steadily grown its catalogue to provide industry best practice on a full range of current and developing technical matters.
-(Guidance on COVID-19 and the large-scale rescue of persons in distress at sea are but two examples).

 These publications have become widely accepted reference documents, providing vital assistance to our members and to shipowners far beyond our membership.